Naveen018/NL2SQL/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-[Add your license information here]

 ## Support

-For support, please [add your contact information or issue reporting process]
+For support, please contact naveenv3112000@gmail.com